 EAT: New food and entertainment space for Barbirolli Square

-	A fresh addition for the city’s thriving cultural scene, Society will be a hub for street food, craft beer, wine and cocktails with an impressive line-up of talented independent chefs and a packed programme of events and entertainment.
-Set to launch in May, the 8,000 sq ft hub will feature five independently-owned kitchens, a cocktail bar and specialist taproom by Hebden Bridge-based craft brewery Vocation.
-Confirmed traders for the launch include Slap & Pickle diner serving a menu of burgers, vegan burgers and loaded fries; pan-Asian specialists Manzoku Street Food, and a cool Korean concept called Yoki.
-Completing the line-up, founders of local restaurant Elnecot will launch their new concept Dokes Pizzeria at Society, serving fresh stone-baked pizzas.
+A fresh addition for the city’s thriving cultural scene, Society is a hub for street food, craft beer, wine and cocktails with an impressive line-up of talented independent chefs and a packed programme of events and entertainment.
+Launched on 20 May, the 8,000 sq ft hub features five independently-owned kitchens, a cocktail bar and specialist taproom by Hebden Bridge-based craft brewery Vocation.
+Traders include Slap & Pickle diner serving a menu of burgers, vegan burgers and loaded fries; pan-Asian specialists Manzoku Street Food, and a cool Korean concept called Yoki.
+Completing the line-up, founders of local restaurant Elnecot have launched their new concept Dokes Pizzeria at Society, serving fresh stone-baked pizzas.

 STAY: Environmentally friendly green hotel opening on Deansgate

 Climate conscious brand Qbic has brought their fourth European hotel to Manchester, with pre-configured rooms made from largely recycled materials taking home in a former office block.
 Opened May 2021, the hotel is all about sustainability, rewarding guests with free drinks for choosing green and not having towels or linen changed, using organic mattresses made in the UK, and reducing plastic use by providing filtered water in rooms.
 The on-site bar and restaurant Motely has a goal to keep all food low-mileage, sourcing from the local area, and offering a large selection of vegetarian and vegan food, paired with local craft beers and signature cocktails.
 The hotel is also a big fan of pets, allowing guests to bring their four-legged friends on a stay!